-Water clarity: Since the first alum treatment, the lake has met the standard for water clarity for the last four years.
-The average reading in 2022 was 1.7 meters.
+Water clarity: Since the first alum treatment, the lake has met the standard for water clarity.
+The average reading in 2022 was 1.7 meters

 Plants: Surveys in 2020-2022 for invasive Curly-leaf Pondweed (CLP) indicate a robust population, likely due to improved water clarity after the 2019 alum treatment.
 In 2022, Fluridone herbicide was used to treat CLP following ice-out and dramatically reduced CLP presence.
 A late summer plant survey revealed low numbers of native plants, which may have been influenced by the lake's lowest water level since 1979.